khanghugo/kdr/README.md

   - [ ] GoldSrc movement (unplanned)
   - [X] Mouse view.
 Similar to bspguy
 - Demo Player
-  - [ ] Demo.
+  - [X] Demo.
 Easy to do because this is the same code I have in other two projects
-  - [ ] Ghost.
+  - [X] Ghost.
 Same thing.
 Very easy to implement
+  - [ ] Demo player UI.
+This needs to be compatible in both native and web. egui is the best bet.
+This needs some refactor to separate the "app" logic so that it is platform agnostic.
 - Demo Renderer
   - [X] Framebuffer
   - [ ] Remux
   - [ ] Gstream or ffmpeg built-in.
 Gstream if everything contained but ffmpeg external binary seems nicer to work with.
 - [X] BSP viewer.
 It is implicitly one.
+- [ ] Demo checker.
+Seems like a cool addition.
+If I add the normal UI on top, should be easy to have demo checker UI similar to demo.unique-kz.net.
+That UI should be for scrubbing through the demo?
 - Integration
   - [X] Native with Vulkan
   - [ ] Web with WebGPU.
 Probably working just fine.
 Just need to write some HTML